tataratat/splinepy/docs/markdown/spline_plotting.md

 ```

 ## Examples
-Please take a look at the <a href='https://github.com/tataratat/splinepy/tree/main/examples'>examples folder</a> to see more capabilities.
+Take a look at the <a href='https://github.com/tataratat/splinepy/tree/main/examples'>examples folder</a> for more!

 ## Notebook plotting